MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 I hope you are doing well.
 However, if not...it's ok.
 I am serious, sincerely, please listen, it is __totally ok__.

 You have the right to not feel ok Michel.
-Being not ok, you know, weirdly, is one hell of a SANE feeling to get as a human being.
+Being not ok, weirdly, is a SANE human emotion.
 It means you are, in the present moment, realizing something is wrong, whether it is in your environment or within yourself, whether it is something you can explain or not.
-Now that this has been said, let's be proactive and examine how you can get out of that feeling of being stuck, and anxious about it.
+Now that you are aware of your situation, let's be proactive and examine how you can get out of that feeling of being stuck, and anxious about it.

 Here are some things and strategies to keep in mind: